RoaringBitmap/CRoaring/README.md

 ./tools/clang-format.sh
 ```

-# sanity todo
-- get the code to compile cleanly with -Wconversion and possibly -Weverything
-- get everything to work with valgrind cleanly
-- get everything to work cleanly with other static checkers, sanitizers and so forth
-- get everything to run cleanly with the flags ``-fsanitize=address -fno-omit-frame-pointer``
-- get everything to run cleanly with the flga ``-fsanitize=undefined``

 # References and further reading

 -  Array layouts for comparison-based searching http://arxiv.org/pdf/1509.05053.pdf
 -  Schlegel et al., Fast Sorted-Set Intersection using SIMD Instructions

 ### References about Roaring